bezmoradi/tutorials/go/16-pointer.md

 }
 ```

-We can see that the `numbers` slice is mutated.
-The same is true with maps in Go:
+We can see that the `numbers` slice's underlying array is mutated.
+This happens because the slice header (passed by value) contains a pointer to the underlying array.
+However, operations that would change the slice header itself (like append that causes reallocation) won't affect the original slice.

+The same behavior applies to maps in Go, which are also implemented as descriptors containing pointers to the underlying hash table data structure:

 ```go
 package main